Cruising Guide to the Rias Baixas

 |The marina of the Monte Real Club de Yates in Bayona|

-In the two months we spent sailing in the Rias, we never felt anything but welcome and never felt concern about safety.
+In the six months we've spent sailing in the Rias over two years, we never felt anything but welcome and never felt concern about safety.
 It was an altogether pleasant and memorable experience.

 Just inside Cape